msquare190/sentiment-analysis-app/README.md

 TF-IDF + Naive Bayes Classifier

 Users can input any text review, and the app will display predicted sentiment (positive or negative) using all three models.

-The models were trained on a labeled dataset of e-commerce reviews and evaluate text after stopword removal for improved accuracy.
+The models were trained on a labeled dataset of e-commerce reviews (a subset of the full dataset was used to reduce size and improve training efficiency).
+Reviews were preprocessed with stopword removal for better accuracy.

 This project showcases NLP preprocessing, feature extraction, and sentiment classification — all wrapped in an interactive and user-friendly web interface.